 It’s common to hear stories or reports of people having their skin change color after ingesting large quantities of certain foods or chemicals.
-One popular food in these stories is the carrot, thanks to the carotene in the carrots.
+One of the most popular food item in these stories is the carrot.

 Is there any truth to these wild claims?
-And if so, are there any other chemicals that have a similar affect on our skin?
+And if so, are there any other chemicals that have a similar effect on our skin?
 Let’s find out.

 Can Your Skin Change Color By Eating Certain Foods?